 - Turn on password hash synchronization.

-- Require multifactor authentication (MFA) for users in all privileged roles as well as exposed users.
+- Require multifactor authentication (MFA) for users in all privileged roles and exposed users.

 - Configure Identity Protection.